 Samosa Recipes- What would be the answer to your prayers in this sweltering heat?
 Untimely spells of shower, yes?
 They are the harbinger of the much awaited rains, nursing the otherwise tormented soul.
 When the sky turns breezy grey leaving behind its might and glow, you know it is going to shower some happiness onto you.
 One of the best ways to celebrate this shift in the season is to sit in your balcony with a cup of steaming chai or coffee, munch on those deep-fried tidbits and let the pitter-patter transport you to another world.

 For those who think it's not the time for crispy friedbhajjis, pakoras or onion rings, we've got one of the most loved snacks of the nation that needs no introduction and certainly no special occasion to be served on to your plates - the samosa.
 The pride of North India, joyously embraced throughout the length and breadth of the country, samosa has been bringing smiles on millions of faces since time immemorial.
 The classic aloo-stuffed pastry is not only one of the most popular street snacks in the country but is enthusiastically prepared in many local kitchens as well.
+And that is why there is a dedicated day to this crunchy snack!
+Yes, September 5 is celebrated as World Samosa Day!

 The entire process of making this parcel of delight is so captivating that you can't help but stare at it for minutes altogether.
 From the nearly-perfect flavourful masala without which the desi pastry would never make for its iconic status, the meticulous rolling of dough to stuffing it the right way and finally letting each pastry into a kadahi full of oil.
 The sight of samosa getting deep fried to perfection is most delightful to the eyes.
 And what more can we explain?
 For when fried samosas reach you - sitting beside tomato or coriander chutney -words fail you, senses are in a swoon and all you know is that you just can't wait for others to start or for 'it' to cool down considerably.